openvinotoolkit/openvino/inference-engine/samples/speech_sample/README.md

 Several execution modes are supported via the `-d` flag:

-- `CPU` - all calculation will be performed on CPU device using CPU Plugin.
+- `CPU` - All calculation are performed on CPU device using CPU Plugin.
-- `GPU` - all calculation will be performed on GPU device using GPU Plugin.
+- `GPU` - All calculation are performed on GPU device using GPU Plugin.
-- `MYRIAD` - all calculation will be performed on Intel® Neural Compute Stick 2 device using VPU MYRIAD Plugin.
+- `MYRIAD` - All calculation are performed on Intel® Neural Compute Stick 2 device using VPU MYRIAD Plugin.
-- `GNA_AUTO` - the GNA hardware is used if available and the driver is installed.
+- `GNA_AUTO` - GNA hardware is used if available and the driver is installed.
 Otherwise, the GNA device is emulated in fast-but-not-bit-exact mode.
-- `GNA_HW` - the GNA hardware is used if available and the driver is installed.
+- `GNA_HW` - GNA hardware is used if available and the driver is installed.
 Otherwise, an error will occur.
-- `GNA_SW` - deprecated.
+- `GNA_SW` - Deprecated.
 The GNA device is emulated in fast-but-not-bit-exact mode.
-- `GNA_SW_FP32` - substitutes parameters and calculations from low precision to floating point (FP32).
+- `GNA_SW_FP32` - Substitutes parameters and calculations from low precision to floating point (FP32).
-- `GNA_SW_EXACT` - the GNA device is emulated in bit-exact mode.
+- `GNA_SW_EXACT` - GNA device is emulated in bit-exact mode.

 #### Loading and Saving Models